kcouliba/vue-memory-game/README.md

 - ~~Reveal / Hide a card~~
 - ~~Set up a failed guesses counter~~
 - ~~Keep guessed card revealed~~
-- Give positive / negative feedback on guessing
+- ~~Give positive / negative feedback on guessing~~
 - ~~End a game when all cards have been guessed~~
-- Create a score
+- Create a score system
   - +10 for each pair guessed
   - 1.5 multiplier for consecutive guesses
-- Edit an about section
+- Create an about section
 - Create feedback form
 - Social network score sharing
 - Improvement: screen is flashing on game reset